Our guide to the correct E-Waste disposal

 Another way of reducing E-Waste is instead of buying a new device, have a look and see if you can upgrade the software and hardware on your current device.

 For all of those items that can’t be reused or refurbished then you need to ensure that you dispose of this waste correctly to ensure they don’t end up going to landfill.
-In order to dispose of your E-Waste correctly, there is an online service that locates a local electronic recycling point near to you.
+Be a leader and dispose of your waste correctly, with the help of an online service, there is an online service that locates a local electronic recycling point near to you.